dotnet/docs/docs/visual-basic/developing-apps/programming/drives-directories-files/how-to-read-from-fixed-width-text-files.md

   - "zh-cn"
   - "zh-tw"
 ---
-# How to: Read From Fixed-width Text Files in Visual Basic
+# How to: read from fixed-width text files in Visual Basic
 The `TextFieldParser` object provides a way to easily and efficiently parse structured text files, such as logs.

  The `TextFieldType` property defines whether the parsed file is a delimited file or one that has fixed-width fields of text.
 In a fixed-width text file, the field at the end can have a variable width.
 To specify that the field at the end has a variable width, define it to have a width less than or equal to zero.